The Sky's The Limit

 Q - Will the weather affect flying the drones safely out onsite?

 A - Yes, unfortunately most drones are unable to fly in rain or wind speeds greater than 10m/s.
-However, even in winter months with limited daylight, cold temperatures and higher than average rainfall, you can usually squeeze enough time up in the air to get the shots required.
+However, even in winter months with limited daylight, cold temperatures and higher than average rainfall, we can usually squeeze enough time up in the air to get the images required.

 Q - One of our employees has a consumer drone.
 Why don't we save money and ask him to fly instead?